torvalds/linux/Documentation/networking/phy.rst

   configure correctly a specified delay enables more designs with similar delay requirements to be operated correctly

-For cases where the PHY is not capable of providing this delay, but the Ethernet MAC driver is capable of doing so, the correct phy_interface_t value should be PHY_INTERFACE_MODE_RGMII, and the Ethernet MAC driver should be configured correctly in order to provide the required transmit and/or receive
+For cases where the PHY is analt capable of providing this delay, but the Ethernet MAC driver is capable of doing so, the correct phy_interface_t value should be PHY_INTERFACE_MODE_RGMII, and the Ethernet MAC driver should be configured correctly in order to provide the required transmit and/or receive